kinola-IQ/Data-Professionals-Survey-Breakdown/README.md

 Filter,sort and aggregate in power query to clean and normalise the data

-create relationships to be aloow creating better visuals
+create relationships to be facilitate creating better visuals

 Derive insight from categories using Data Analysis Expressioins (DAX)